New Mexico State Police say officer shot, killed on highway

 New Mexico State Police say officer shot, killed on highwayNew

 DEMING, N.M.
 (AP) — Officials say a New Mexico State Police officer was fatally shot on a highway Thursday and authorities chased the attacker, killing him in a shootout.
-State Police said one of its officers was shot in Luna County between Las Cruces and Deming in a confrontation along Interstate 10 in southern New Mexico.
-Multiple agencies then pursued the suspect’s vehicle to the Las Cruces area before there was an exchange of gunfire.
+KVIA-TV El Paso reports the officer who was killed has been identified as 28-year-old Darian Jarrott.
+Authorities also released the name of the attacker who was killed, 39-year-old Omar Felix Cueva.
+Police said one officer was shot along Interstate 10 in southern New Mexico.
+Multiple agencies then pursued the suspect’s vehicle before there was an exchange of gunfire.
 The suspect was killed and a Las Cruces police officer was shot.
-Las Cruces polices say the officer was taken to a hospital in El Paso with injuries that were not life-threatening.
+Las Cruces police say the officer was taken to a hospital in El Paso with injuries that were not life-threatening.